Menu

 What should I know before visiting Ikaria?

-Ikaria operates on its own relaxed schedule where shops close at odd hours, dinner starts at 11pm, and rushing simply doesn't exist.
-The island prioritizes authentic experiences over luxury amenities, so don't expect pristine tourist infrastructure or structured schedules.
-Come prepared for genuine Greek island culture where locals still outnumber tourists and traditional life continues unchanged.
+Ikaria operates on its own relaxed schedule where shops close at odd hours, dinner starts at 11pm, and rushing doesn't exist.
+Come prepared for authentic Greek island culture where traditional life continues unchanged.